 The DMV recommends reading the questions carefully, choosing the obvious answers (there aren’t any trick questions), and reviewing the California Driver Handbook before taking the pre-test.
 The California driver's handbook has all the information you need to know about California’s signs and traffic laws, and it's where the test-makers get all their questions from.

 Online Drivers Ed

-If you are under 17½ years old, you are required to complete a California driver's education course that is DMV-approved.
+If you are under 17½ years old, you are required to complete a California drivers ed course that is DMV-approved.
 This course will go over all the information on the knowledge test, so after completing it, you should be able to pass the written test with ease.

 California offers online driver's education as a way to fulfill your driver's ed class requirement.
 Online drivers ed courses are more convenient because you can schedule your classes in when it works best for you while working at your own pace.

 In-Car Driving Lessons

 Another important step to helping you pass the written test is practicing driving.
 California law requires you to complete six hours of a behind-the-wheel training program before you can get your permit.

 There are many in-car driving lessons that you can sign up for online.
 In the state of California, whether you choose to do your driver's ed online or not, you can still sign up for your in-car lessons online.